riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

 All we've done is add optional parameters for the sort field and direction.
-This will get rid of the 404 but the parameters aren't going to have any affect on our application... so let's get that sorted (ha, ha).
+This will get rid of the 404 but the parameters aren't going to have any affect on our application... so let's get that sorted.

 ####Implementing the sort direction
-Let's work on the sort direction first.
+Let's work on sort direction first.
 We'll need to make a small change to the subscription.

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}